Concession for claiming GST incurred

 - the S-REIT or qualifying S-RBT is not entitled to full input tax credit even if it is GST-registered.

 Once registered, the S-REIT or qualifying S-RBT will be required to report and account for GST on their imported services in the GST returns.
-For more information on GST registration under the reverse charge regime, you may refer to the e-Tax Guide, "GST: Taxing imported services by way of reverse charge" (PDF, 1202KB).
+For more information on GST registration under the reverse charge regime, you may refer to the e-Tax Guide, "GST: Reverse Charge" (PDF, 947KB).

 A GST-registered S-REIT or its GST-registered SPV (i.e. the buyer) can self-account the GST payable for the purchase of furnished or unfurnished non-residential properties from another GST-registered person (i.e. the seller).